MaciejKlonicki/Snake/README.md

 # SNAKE GAME

-A version of the classic game Snake implemented in Java using JAVA SWING.
+A version of the classic Snake game implemented in Java using JAVA SWING.
-Vision of the game was taken from YT videos - but i wrote the code by myself
+Vision of the game was taken from YT videos.

 # FEATURES
-- Snake
+- Snake,
-- Apple
+- Apple,
-- Bananas
+- Bananas,
-- Snake is growing
+- Snake is growing,
-- If we hit the wall - game ends
+- If we hit the wall - game end's,
-- Counting points
+- Counting point's,
-- If we ate apple - 1 point
+- If we ate apple - 1 point,
-- If we ate banana - 2 points
+- If we ate banana - 2 points,
-- Banana change position in 1 to 10 second.
+- Banana change position in 1 to 10 seconds,
-- Music
+- Music,
-- Graphics for head and body of our snake
+- Graphics for head and body of our snake,
-- Graphics for apple and banana
+- Graphics for apple and banana.

 # Screenshots: